 Three years of full-time business experience is required for all Huebner School designations.
 The three-year period must be within the five years preceding the date of the award.
 An undergraduate or graduate degree from an accredited educational institution qualifies as one year of business experience.
 Part-time qualifying business experience is credited toward the three-year requirement on an hourly basis, with 2,000 hours representing the equivalent of one year full-time experience.

-To find out more about The American College, or the PMCVA scholarship program, check out the website at: http://veterans.theamericancollege.edu/ or call 610-526-1517.
+To find out more about The American College of Financial Services and the PMCVA scholarship program, please visit http://veterans.theamericancollege.edu/ or call 610-526-1517.

 Ted Digges is the Executive Director of The American College’s Penn Mutual Center for Veterans Affairs.
-He is a retired Navy Captain and currently holds the ChFC designation from The American College.
+He is a retired Navy Captain and currently holds the ChFC® designation from The American College of Financial Services.